-At the beginning of your project, gather your team to communicate the vision for the project.
+At the beginning of your project, gather your project team to communicate the vision for the project.
 Make sure everyone understands their roles as well as the purpose of the project as a whole.
-Highlight the key milestones you’ve set in your project plan and explain the benchmarks for success.
+Highlight the key project milestones you’ve set in your project plan and explain the benchmarks for success.

 Spend some time discussing the goals of the project and, if necessary, clarifying how they’ll be measured.